Jeffson-wu/MQTT/code/readme.txt

 #/etc/init.d/iot enable

+7>make the cronjob to prevent the subscribing process dead

+#cp iot/code/7688.sh /usr/sbin
+#chmod +x /usr/sbin/7688.sh
+#crontab -e (add "* * * * * /bin/sh /usr/sbin/7688.sh" to the new file)

-7>restart the board,the device will automatically subscribed when booting.
+8>restart the board,the device will automatically subscribed when booting.